Amaan-sde/Amaan-sde/README.md

 ## 👨‍💻 About Me

-I'm **Amaan Khan**, a dedicated and curious **Full-Stack Web Developer** who’s passionate about turning ideas into clean, functional, and impactful web applications.
+I'm **Amaan Khan**, a dedicated and curious **Full-Stack Web Developer** who's passionate about turning ideas into clean, functional, and impactful web applications.

 Currently working on:
 - 🧠 Sharpening DSA skills with Striver Sheet & LeetCode